 1. Marginal probability

 This probability comes if the likelihood of any event occurring without affecting the other events.
 It can be represented by the P (A) or read as the probability (P) of an event (A) occurring.
-For example: Draw the number three by rolling the dice for the first time this is the marginal probability because it is not affected by any factors.

 2. Joint Probability